 It’s Friday, which means it’s time for another episode of The Grand Tour.
-This week, Clarkson, Hammond and May are in Whitby – yes, again.
-The reasoning?
-James and Richard apparently blew up Jeremy’s house, meaning he had nowhere else to go, and May lost the tent bag.
-Right.
+This week, Clarkson, Hammond and May are in Rotterdam, a place with well-dressed policemen and the home of the speed camera.
 Anyway, these are the cars featured this week…

 - The Grand Tour: everything we know so far